Toilet paper: Texture

 Toilet paper is offered in different qualities.
 The cheapest toilet papers have a texture close to crêpe paper.
 They are often made of recycled material.
 Expensive toilet papers are made from particularly absorbent, delicate tissue paper.
 Toilet paper usually has a smooth surface.
 With several intentions, it is occasionally embossed.
 On the one hand, the embossing can serve to stabilize the paper.
 Furthermore, wiping can become more effective.
-Thirdly, there are design reasons.
+Third, there are design reasons.
 In Switzerland, in particular, there are often toilet paper with burls.
 In Germany, the number of plies is considered a quality feature.
 In the USA, Great Britain and Japan, the quality feature is that the toilet paper is as delicate and fine as possible.

 Additives

 Some toilet papers are perfumed.
 Popular scents are chamomile, peach or rose.
 Other toilet papers are impregnated with antibacterial additives.

 Installation

 Dispensers

 A toilet roll holder, also known as a toilet paper dispenser, is an item that holds a roll of toilet paper.
 There are at least seven types of holders: